Health Department Leadership

 (410) 996-5130

-The Division of Community Health Services promotes the health of Cecil County residents and offers a variety of health services for children and adults.
+The Division of Community Health Services promotes Cecil County residents’ health and offers various health services for children and adults.
 These include:

-• Monitoring and controlling communicable diseases and conditions (communicable disease may include sexually transmitted infections, tuberculosis, rabies, and other public health disease threats);
+• Monitoring and controlling communicable diseases and conditions (communicable diseases may include sexually transmitted infections, tuberculosis, rabies, and other public health disease threats);

 • Communicable disease surveillance and case management of residents affected by communicable diseases;